 Use floating shelves for other collections like trophies and awards, photos, dolls and toys, etc.

 My son wanted a mini refrigerator in his room so much that he bought one with his birthday money.
 I have to admit, it comes in handy when he has friends over and they have their own supply of water, Gatorade and La Croix.

 So this has nothing to do with storage or organization, but definitely adds FUN to the room!
 We created a lounge “mood” in our son’s room with a few different lighting options:

 We used Wireless LED Puck Lights with color-changing remote and set them behind the cleats.
 We also placed a few behind his TV for a nice backglow.

 The lights beneath the loft are remote-controlled color change fairy lights.
 As you can see, my son prefers to keep them blue, but they can also be set to fade from one color to the next.
 It’s a pretty cool feature!

 I hope you found some helpful tips and inspiration for your own teen’s bedroom.
 As with any organization project, the best solution is the one that works for you (or in this case, your teen).
+Get them involved in the process in a fun way, and help them feel pride in having a neat and tidy room.
 Happy organizing!